FlyingPig525/KotlinFire/README.md

     }
 }

+@OptIn(DiamondFireClassOptIn::class)
 // scope can be universal between all `Serialized` instances, or defined individually class Serialized(default: NumVariable, name: String, scope: VarItem.Scope = VarItem.Scope.GAME) : DiamondFireClass(name, scope) {
     // a default value must be provided var mutableNumber by numProp(0)
-    // immutability is also only enforced via the dsl, meaning an immutable property can be set though codeblocks, without
+    // immutability is only enforced via the dsl, meaning an immutable property can be set though codeblocks without
-    // any errors
-    val immutableTextProperty by textProp("str")
+    // any errors (as there is no sensible way to detect if that is occurring) val immutableTextProperty by textProp("str")
     // properties can also be initialized through `VarClass` inheritors var dynamicDefault by numProp(default)